saintpete/logrole/README.md

 SMS/MMS bodies, resources older than a certain age, recordings, calls, call from, etc. etc.

-- Your Account Sid is obscured from end users at all times.
+- Account Sid is hidden from end users at all times.

 - Easy site search - tab complete and search for a sid to go straight to the instance view for that resource.